davidfilipovic/BookApplication/README.md

 According to schema:Book, the following domain model has been created:
 ![Picture 1 - Domain model](DomainModel.jpg)

-Class Book conatins most of the informations about specified book.
-Among others, there are informations about book name, author, date published, publisher, number of pages, book format, etc.
+Class Book contains the most of the information about specified book.
+Among others, there is information about book name, author, date published, publisher, number of pages, book format, etc.

-Class AggregateRating contains informations about rating value and review count, and in array review there are informations about reviews for the book, like author name, review body, date published and review rating.
+Class AggregateRating contains information about rating value and review count, and in array review there are informations about reviews for the book, like author name, review body, date published and review rating.

 ## 3. Solution

 The final product is application which crawles data from sites [Goodreads](https://www.goodreads.com) and [IT E Books](http://it-ebooks.info), and stores them into local repository in JSON format.
 By implementing Spring Framework, data can be accessed and queried in web browser.

-When application starts, the fist page, **/index**, shows all books that exists in database.
+When application starts, the fist page, **/index**, shows all books that exist in database.
 User can choose number of books to be shown in page, and in search box user can search books by title, author or publisher.
-When user click on book link, page **/book** presents all informations about that book.
+When user clicks on the book link, page **/book** presents all information about that book.
 Depending on whether that book has been updated by another site or not, it may show more or less information.
-For example, if the book has been crawled from the site IT E Books, but didn't get updated from the site Goodreads, user can see basic informations about book, like book author, name, date published, link for reading book online (if book contains such link), etc. On other hand, if the book has been updated by site Goodreads, user can notice book reviews, book rating, rating count, number of pages, ets.
+For example, if the book has been crawled from the site IT E Books, but didn't get updated from the site Goodreads, user can see basic information about book, like book author, name, date published, link for reading book online (if book contains such link), etc. On the other hand, if the book has been updated by site Goodreads, user can notice book reviews, book rating, rating count, number of pages, ets.

 On **/book** page, user can search for specific book or author, which will be then shown on the same page.
 From **/index** page, user can navigate to **/search** page which conatins list of all publishers, as well as list of all years available.
-When user choose publisher, table shows all books by that publisher, and when he choose year, table shows all book by that publisher which are published in that year.
+When user chooses publisher, table shows all books by that publisher, and when he chooses year, table shows all book by that publisher which are published in that year.
 Also, user can choose option to show only books which contains link for reading book online.

 ## 4. Used technologies and instaling instructions